-- Formal In-service: If audits and quality improvement measures indicate less than desirable performance outcomes, formal in-service will be conducted with staff to clarify expectations. - Performance Improvement: If a process is found to be questionable, a performance improvement team may be initiated to evaluate the process and make necessary recommendations to improve performance and compliance. - Retraining: If an individual is found to be performing his or her job incorrectly, the employee will be retrained. - Corrective Action: If it is found that an employee was deliberately non-compliant with a policy, the employee will be disciplined as directed by Hospital Performance Management Program Policy.
+- Formal In-service: If audits and quality improvement measures indicate less than desirable performance outcomes, formal in-service will be conducted with staff to clarify expectations. - Performance Improvement: If a process is found to be questionable, a performance improvement team may be initiated to evaluate the process and make necessary recommendations to improve performance and compliance. - Retraining: If an individual is found not to be performing their job according to established policies and procedures, then employee retraining will take place. - Corrective Action: If it is found that an employee was deliberately non-compliant with a policy, the employee will be disciplined as directed by the Beaumont Progressive Discipline Policy.